dennissibo/ReadMe/README.md

 | Custom TCP | TCP        |  27016      |   Anywhere   |

 ## Step 4:
-Lunch AWS EC2 Instantce, first chose Ubuntu AMI server with the t2.micro type, then add it with 20GB storage.
+Lunch AWS EC2 Instantce, first chose Ubuntu AMI server with the t2.micro(1GiB) type, then add it with 20GB storage.
 Use the seccurity group we set up in the pervious step.
+Everything else chose defult.

+View the instance just created and locate the _IPv4 public IP_ address.
 ## Step 5:
+Run `ssh ubuntu@your_IP_Address` in Terminal to connect terminal to IP.

-Install docker by using command `curl -sSl https://get.docker.com | sh` in git bash, then use `sudo usermod -aG docker ubuntu` to add ubuntu to use docker.
+Install docker by using command `curl -sSl https://get.docker.com | sh` in Terminal.
+Log out with the command `logout`, to log back in with command `ssh ubuntu@your_IP_Address`.

+Then run `sudo usermod -aG docker ubuntu` to add ubuntu to use docker.
 Check the docker version with `docker -v`.
-Log out with the command `logout`, to log back in with command `ssh ubuntu@your_IP_Address`.
 ## Step 6:
 Use `docker pull jupyter/datascience-notebook` to download the correct image.
 ## Step 7:
 Use `docker run -p 80:8888 -v /home/ubuntu:/home/jovyan jupyter/datascience-notebook` to run the notebook, to check that a jupyterhub container has been launched, use `docker ps`.

 Another way to find the container ID is by running `docker ps -a` to list the beginning sequence of the Container, the first four character is enough to idtenify the container_id.
 ## Step 8:
-Go to IPv4 Public IP:443 and paste the token from docker to log in to jupyter.
-The notebook uses token to authorize the request.
+Go to IPv4 Public IP:443 in a browser and paste the token from docker to log in to jupyter.

+## Security Concern:
+Whether or not we would lose data once we terminate the instance.

 ## Diagram:
 Local ——> SSH ——> AWS ——> GitHub